toporny/angular-and-react-challenge/README.md

-## Nordea challenge (angularjs + react)
+## angular and react together (angularjs + react)
+This web application shows how to use react (ngReact) inside angular application.
-This web application shows public repositories of GitHub user.
+App shows public repositories of GitHub user.
 It fetches 20 repos during single request.

 Made with angularJS + react.